JeffGos/urbanairsharp/README.md

 UrbanAirSharp
 =============

-UrbanAirSharp is C# .Net library to simplify server-side calls to the Urban Airship API Version 3. http://docs.urbanairship.com/reference/api/v3/
+UrbanAirSharp is a C# .Net library to simplify server-side calls to the Urban Airship API Version 3. http://docs.urbanairship.com/reference/api/v3/

 Urban Airship unifies and simplifies the sending of push notifications to mobile devices.